greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpfdist.html.md

 -t timeout
 :   Sets the time allowed for Greenplum Database to establish a connection to a `gpfdist` process.
 Default is 5 seconds.
 Allowed values are 2 to 7200 seconds \(2 hours\).
 May need to be increased on systems with a lot of network traffic.

+-k clean_up_timeout
+:   Sets the number of seconds that `gpfdist` waits before cleaning up the session when there are no `POST` requests from the segments.
+Default is 300.
+Allowed values are 300 to 86400.
+You may increase this value when experiencing heavy network traffic.

 -m max\_length
 :   Sets the maximum allowed data row length in bytes.
 Default is 32768.
 Should be used when user data includes very wide rows \(or when `line too long` error message occurs\).
 Should not be used otherwise as it increases resource allocation.
 Valid range is 32K to 256MB. \(The upper limit is 1MB on Windows systems.\)